How and When To Replace Brake Rotors (Step By Step Guide)

 Once the caliper is removed, the rotor should slip out easily.
 It may take a bit of work to remove them, especially if the rotors have never been removed.

 Step 4: Put The New Rotors

 Once it's off, put on the new rotor and make sure the rotor is firmly against the back of the axle plate.
-Then replace the calliper and the wheel.
+Then replace the caliper and the wheel.
 Repeat on the other wheels if necessary.

-Before installing the new brake rotor, you should test it with a micrometre and make sure the brake surface is free of defects.
+Before installing the new brake rotor, you should test it with a micrometer and make sure the brake surface is free of defects.
 The brake rotor should also be cleaned before installation.
 If you have treated it with greasy hands, this is especially important.

 Step 5: Check For Proper Operation